+607 531 8000 (JB) | +603 2728 6500 (KL) space@utm.my

 In accordance with the country requirements as approved by the University Senate.

-Study Mode:
+Study Mode

-The UTM Foundation Programme is offered in full time mode.
+The Foundation Programme is offered in full time mode.
 Students attend lectures, complete assignments, and undergo periodical tests and end-of-semester examinations, similar to their counterparts in other pre-university education pathways.
+The total credit hour of the Foundation Programme is 50 credit hours.

 Assessment